 In truth, it is likely you will get a judge who is a combination of the above types; the very best divorce judge will be unafraid to make a tough call, and highly knowledgeable regarding divorce laws in your state.
 The truly great family court judge will be impartial and diplomatic with a touch of compassion thrown in.

 Going through a divorce is a difficult time in your life.
 Having a Boulder divorce attorney on your side is an invaluable asset.
-At Goff & Goff, we can help make the divorce process easier and less stressful for you and your family.
+At Goff & Goff, LLC, we can help make the divorce process easier and less stressful for you and your family.
 More importantly, we can protect your parenting rights, your assets, and your future.
-Contact the Boulder divorce attorneys at Goff & Goff today for a free initial consultation.
+Contact the Boulder divorce attorneys at Goff & Goff, LLC today for a free initial consultation.